Post-vacay hair hell? Start following these steps now and your winter hair will thank you for it…

 If it’s REALLY bad, then a trip to the salon for a toning service at the sink might be in order.
 It’s pretty quick and will get you looking heavenly rather than post-holiday-hellish within 60 minutes (that’s counting in a luxe blow-dry, too).

-Matthew Curtis, runway stylist and owner of the Matthew Curtis Salon Group, admits that some clients come to him following summer holidays with brassiness beyond the capabilities of at-home toning products!
-“In these instances, we use DIA Light by L’Oréal Professionnel, a great ammonia-free product that reduces brassiness within minutes and with an acidic-based formulation to neutralise the alkalinity of blonde hair and seal the cuticle to restore gloss and lustre.
-DIA Light is available in many shades and applied at the basin for super-quick results.
-We’ve found the most popular shade to be 10.12, a clean ashy blonde that’s currently seen all over our Instagram feeds, from LA salons to UK beauty bloggers.”
+Matthew Curtis, runway stylist and owner of Matthew Curtis Salon, admits that some clients come to him following summer holidays with brassiness beyond the capabilities of at-home toning products!
+“In these instances, we use DIA Light by L’Oréal Professionnel Paris, a great ammonia-free product that reduces brassiness within minutes and with an acidic-based formulation to neutralise the alkalinity of blonde hair and seal the cuticle to restore gloss and lustre.”

 Ouch!
 My scalp is scorched!

 “When you burn your scalp, you really need to use a cooling shampoo such as Bain Riche Dermo-Calm from Kérastase,” says Sally Montague, who has a group of gorgeous salons in Derbyshire.
 “You’ll feel the cooling sensation right away, but try and keep your scalp covered after burning.”

 Anabel Kingsley, trichologist at Philip Kingsley, admits: “Summer holidays may be one of the greatest times of the year but, sadly, they can be one of the most stressful periods for the hair.”
 No wonder then that Philip Kingsley has an After-Sun Scalp Mask infused with chamomile and aloe vera to soothe and can be used all year round if your scalp is feeling a bit dry and flaky.